 Groundwater samples have been collected from seven groundwater monitoring wells installed on school and City property, the school's irrigation well (used to water athletic fields as needed in dry weather), and an adjacent public water supply well.
-Groundwater monitoring to date has not identified levels of site-related contaminants above groundwater standards.
-The area is served by public water and no private water supplies (other than the school's irrigation well) are known to serve this area.
+Groundwater monitoring to date has not identified levels of the Study Area-related contaminants above groundwater standards.
+The area is served by public water and no other private water supplies are known to exist in this area.